tm-craggs/city-notes/Memory Lecture Notes.md

 ## Page replacement

 - Suppose we need to bring a page into memory but there is no free frame.
-- **Page Replacement** - Find some page which is in memory, but not currently
+- **Page Replacement** - Find some page which is in memory, but not currently being used, and swap it out.
+- Page replacement algorithms decide which memory pages to swap out when a page of memory needs to be allocated.
+- We can speed up the process by using the dirty bit. (tells you if it has been modified)
+- If it has been modified, it has to go back to the disk.
+If it has not been modified it is exactly the same, so can be discarded.
+Saves you one transfer.

+**Basic Page Replacement**

+- Find the location of the desired page on disk.
+- Find a free frame:
+	- If there is a free frame, use it.
+	- If there is no free frame, use a page replacement algorithm to select a victim frame.
+	-